arialdomartini/arialdomartini.github.io/_posts/2022-11-24-diff-dont-drop.md

 <!--more-->
 ## The *clean-db-after-test* dogma
-Like many others, over the years I have spent a sheer amount of energy figuring out how to properly clean up the database after each integration test.
+Like many others, over the years I have spent a sheer amount of energy figuring out how to clean up the database after each integration test.
 I've used all the classical techniques:

 * leveraging **DB transactions**
 * using in-memory DBs